sensu/sensu-docs/content/sensu-go/6.6/api/core/_index.md

 ---
 title: "Core API"
-description: "Set up access control for Sensu, the flexible observability pipeline.
-Read these documents to authenticate to Sensu and authorize access for Sensu users."
+description: "The Sensu Core API gives you access all of your Sensu events and resources with a backend REST APIs.
+Use the Core API to customize your workflows and integrate your favorite Sensu features with other tools and products."
 product: "Sensu Go"
 version: "6.6"
 weight: 20